decagondev/deca-image-tools/README.md

 Returns:
 - New ImageData object containing the colorized image

+### invertColors(imageData: ImageData): ImageData

+Inverts the colors of an image.

+Parameters:
+- `imageData`: ImageData object containing the source image

+Returns:
+- New ImageData object with inverted colors

 ## Technical Details

 - The edge detection algorithm uses Sobel operators for gradient calculation
-- Images are converted to grayscale before edge detection
+- Gaussian blur uses a 3x3 kernel with customizable radius
+- Sharpening uses a 3x3 kernel matrix
 - All operations create new ImageData objects, leaving the original unchanged
-- Alpha channel is preserved in colorization operations
+- Alpha channel is preserved in color manipulation operations

 ## Project Structure